2009–10 UCI Track Cycling World Cup Classics – Round 2 – Women's scratch race

 The women's scratch race during the second round of the 2009–2010 UCI Track Cycling World Cup Classics was the second women's scratch race in this season.
 It took place in Melbourne, Australia on 19 November 2009.
 Thirty-six athletes participated in the contest.

 Competition format

 A scratch race is a race in which all riders start together and the object is simply to be first over the finish line after a certain number of laps.
 There are no intermediate points or sprints.

 The tournament consisted of two qualifying heats of 7.5 km (30 laps).
-The top twelve cyclist of each heat advanced to the 10 km final (40 laps).
+The top twelve cyclists of each heat advanced to the 10 km final (40 laps).